Posted December 22, 2012:

 The massive, multi-peaked Mount Kerkeslin dominates the Athabasca Valley on the Icefields Parkway.
 Further south, we follow the Sunwapta Valley.
 Explore a rock slide and two waterfalls on this scenic route.

-See a map of the area.
-Welcome to the nine-panorama tour.
+See a map of the area and links to the nine-panorama tour.

-A wide, mountain-ringed valley of the Athabasca River is filled with sand, a remnant of an immense, ancient ice-age lake.
-As glaciers grind over the Rocky Mountains and are warmed by the sun, glacial meltwater carries yet more sand into the valley.
-During dry spells, strong westerly winds blow through the mountain pass and sculpt the sand into long dunes.
+A wide, mountain-ringed valley of the Athabasca River is filled with sand, the remnants of an ancient ice-age lake.
+During dry spells, strong westerly winds sculpt the sand into long dunes.

 I hope you enjoy this eight-panorama tour.